rugk/awesome-emoji-picker/.github/ISSUE_TEMPLATE/bug_report_thunderbird.md

 ---
-name: "Bug report (Thunderbird-only)"
+name: Problem with a specific website
-about: Create a report to help us improve.
-Please use this if your bug is _only_ about Thunderbird.
+about: Create a bug report for a problem on a specific website
 title: ''
 labels: bug, Thunderbird
-assignees: @tdulcet
+assignees: tdulcet

 ---

 ## Bug description